 If taken normally and under the guidance of a medical professional, Tramadol is not dangerous.
 Tramadol is one of the many painkillers that are available by prescription.
-It is taken on an as-needed basis for pain relief, usually every four to six hours.
-It is considered to be a “moderate” pain reliever and is not as strong as some other drugs that are currently available.
+It should be taken on as-needed basis for pain relief, usually every four to six hours.
+Medical professionals consider it to be a “moderate” pain reliever and is not as strong as some other drugs that are currently available.

 Tramadol works by altering the way that your body reacts to pain.
 It does so by changing the way the pain receptors throughout your body work, helping to block painful sensations and make you feel less pain.
 These aren’t the only things that Tramadol does to your body, but it is the primary method by which the drug works.
 Unfortunately, it is possible to develop a tolerance to Tramadol, meaning that you will have to take more in order to achieve the same effect.
 This can be dangerous over time and can lead to withdrawal or addiction.

-Tramadol is an opioid.
-This means it is part of a class of drugs that are typically used for pain relief.
+Tramadol is an opioid, and is typically for pain relief.
 Unfortunately, since it is an opioid, Tramadol is also highly addictive.
 This means that doctors have become much more cautious in how they prescribe opioids.
 It is also a controlled substance, which means that misuse or misdirection of the drug can come with a prison sentence and other serious consequences.